-Mindie Burgoyne has published four books – all focusing on historic small towns in Maryland.
+Mindie Burgoyne has published six books – all focusing on historic small towns in Maryland.

 The Haunted Mid-Shore: Spirits of Caroline, Dorchester and Talbot Counties is the second book in a series of haunted tales about the Eastern Shore of Maryland (Book 1 is Haunted Ocean City and Berlin).
 This book holds 25 stories set in Cambridge, Denton, Oxford, St. Michaels, Easton and the remote reaches of lower Dorchester County.
 Stories include The Town Dog-killer, Bloody Henny at Spring Valley, the LeCompte Curse, Marguerite the Murdered Actress, Spirits of Navy Point and The Death Chant at Bachelors Point.
 This book has many stories in it that are also featured on the Cambridge, Easton, St. Michaels and Denton Ghost Walks.

 Released in October of 2014, Haunted Ocean City & Berlin is the first is a three-book series of haunted tales of Maryland’s Eastern Shore.
 This book focuses on Maryland’s seaboard side and features twenty stories about ghosts, hauntings and tales of the dead.
 The stories in this book follow the stories shared on the Ocean City and Berlin ghost walks that Mindie Burgoyne crafted including stories on the Atlantic Hotel, Trimper’s Menagerie Carousel, Dolle’s Candyland, the Berlin Healing Tree, Rackliffe House and the Assateague Indian.
 These two ghost walks are part of a 10-walk series that include ten of the Eastern Shore’s most popular towns (including Easton and Snow Hill which are focuses of books shown below).